brightmart/text_classification/README.md

 Implementation seq2seq with attention derived from <a href="https://arxiv.org/pdf/1409.0473.pdf">NEURAL MACHINE TRANSLATION BY JOINTLY LEARNING TO ALIGN AND TRANSLATE</a>

+I.Structure:

-I.Structure:1)embedding 2)bi-GRU too get rich representation from source sentences(forward & backward).
+1)embedding 2)bi-GRU too get rich representation from source sentences(forward & backward).
 3)decoder with attention.

 II.Input of data: